napari/island-dispatch/source/blog/triangulation_summary.md

 ```

-Both values are get from benchmark of shapes layer.
+These values were generated by a benchmark of the napari Shapes layer.

-For real data (the `xenium_2.0.0_io` from `spatialdata-sandbox`) the time to create Shapes layer drop from 224s (v0.5.1) to 17s (v0.6.0).
+For real data (the `xenium_2.0.0_io` from `spatialdata-sandbox`, test data used within the SpatialData project), the time to create the Shapes layer dropped from 224s (v0.5.1) to 17s (v0.6.0).
-When run code under profiler the steep of mesh calculation drop from 255s to 2.4s.
+When running the code under a profiler, the step of mesh calculation dropped from 255s to 2.4s.

 The real data used for benchmarking contains much more shapes without intersections than our synthetic benchmark data.
-Also the majority of shapes in current data are below 20 vertices.
+The majority of shapes in our current test data contain less than 20 vertices.

-These changes will allow to use much more complex shapes for better representing details in data.
+These changes will allow napari users to use much more complex shapes for better representing details in data.

-Next to the speedup of creation of shapes layer we have also improved interactivity of the layer, and general improvements in the code.
+Besides the speedup of the creation of the shapes layer we have also improved the interactivity of the layer, and general improvements in the code.
-That will allow to work on Shapes layer interactivity in the future.
+This will allow further work on Shapes layer interactivity in the future.

-## Conclusions
+## Interesting findings

-When part of speedup is done by changing algorithm to more efficient one,
+While part of the speedup was initially done by changing the use of more efficient algorithms,
-the other require to use compiled language, as available algorithms cannot be vectorized, so cannot
-be implemented fast using numpy.
+we ultimately had to use a compiled language.
+This because available algorithms cannot be vectorized, and thus not be implemented in fast vectorized fashion in numpy.

-Also `numpy.unique(data, axis=x)` is not efficient.
-I situation when we know size of axis (2 or 3)
+Also, `numpy.unique(data, axis=x)` is not efficient.
+In a situation where we know the number of dimensions (2 or 3)
-using python `set` is much faster for now.
+using python `set` is much faster.

-### Numba
+### Considerations for using Numba

 As numba compiles code written in pure python,
-then it is easier for napari core-devs to review the code.
+it is easier for napari core-devs to review the code.
-So it reduce maintenance cost of the code.
+With that, it reduces maintenance cost of the code.
-Sometimes numba code is more readable than pure python code, that is
+Sometimes numba code is more readable than pure python code using some numpy
-using some numpy functions.
+functions.

-However numba is JIT compiler that introduces some delay at first trigger in given session, even when use
-cache between runs.
+However, the downside is that numba is a JIT compiler that introduces some delay at first trigger in a given session, even when using a cache between runs.

-It shows tha try to implement sweeping line algorithm in numba was not successful because of compilation time.
+Because of that, trying to implement the sweeping line algorithm using numba was not successful.

 ### C++ and Cython

-For gluing C++ code with python we have used Cython.
+For glueing C++ code with python we have used Cython.
 It provides
 Python like code for writing Python API for C++ code.

 For example: